The Tall Target

-The Tall Target is a 1951 American historical crime film directed by Anthony Mann and starring Dick Powell, Paula Raymond and Adolphe Menjou.
+The Tall Target is a 1951 American historical crime Western film directed by Anthony Mann and starring Dick Powell, Paula Raymond and Adolphe Menjou.
 Powell stars as a police sergeant who tries to stop the assassination of Abraham Lincoln at a train stop as Lincoln travels to his inauguration.
 It is based on the alleged Baltimore Plot.

 The film's sets were designed by the art directors Eddie Imazu and Cedric Gibbons.

+The film has no conventional score.
+Famed composer Bronislau Kaper worked on the film, without receiving onscreen credit, but only orchestrated two period songs which appear as source music: Battle Hymn of the Republic and Rally Round the Flag.

 Plot

-New York Police Sergeant John Kennedy once guarded Abraham Lincoln for 48 hours while he was campaigning for President of the United States, and came away deeply impressed by the man.
-Kennedy has infiltrated a cabal and discovered that an assassination attempt will be made as the president-elect makes his way by train via Baltimore to Washington, DC.
-His boss, Superintendent Simon G. Stroud, dismisses the threat as "hogwash", as does Caleb Jeffers, a militia colonel with whom Stroud is meeting.
-Kennedy resigns on the spot to try to foil the conspirators on his own.
+New York police sergeant John Kennedy, who had guarded Abraham Lincoln on the campaign trail, has infiltrated a cabal and discovered that an assassination attempt has been planned as Lincoln, the president-elect, travels by train to Washington, D.C.
+Kennedy's boss Simon G. Stroud dismisses the threat, as does Caleb Jeffers, a militia colonel with whom Stroud is meeting.
+Kennedy resigns and resolves to foil the conspirators on his own.
 Having already sent a copy of his report to the Secretary of War, he sends a telegram to Lincoln, urgently requesting a meeting in Baltimore.

-On February 22, 1861, he boards the train bound for Washington, where Inspector Reilly is to give him his train ticket.
-However, Kennedy cannot find his friend.
-Without a ticket, he is forced to get off by conductor Homer Crowley, and there are no more tickets to be had.
-As the train starts off, Kennedy sprints after it and climbs aboard anyway.
-Among the other passengers are Mrs. Charlotte Alsop, an anti-slavery writer; Lance Beaufort, a West Point cadet who plans to resign and enlist in the Confederate army; his sister Ginny; and their slave Rachel.
+On February 22, 1861, Kennedy boards the train bound for Washington, where Inspector Reilly is to give him his train ticket.
+However, Kennedy cannot find Reilly and is forced to disembark.
+As the train departs, Kennedy sprints after it and sneaks aboard.
+Among the other passengers are anti-slavery writer Charlotte Alsop and Lance Beaufort, a West Point cadet who plans to resign and enlist in the Confederate army.
+Beaufort is accompanied by his sister Ginny and their slave Rachel.

-After much searching, Kennedy finally discovers Reilly's body on the exterior platform of a car, but the corpse slips off the train as he is reaching for it.
-When he returns to his berth, he finds an imposter claiming to be him and in possession of his ticket.
-Fellow passenger Jeffers vouches for Kennedy and gives him a spare ticket to share his compartment.
+Kennedy discovers Reilly's body on the exterior platform of a train car, but the corpse slips from the train as he is reaching for it.
+When Kennedy returns to his berth, he finds an imposter claiming to be him and in possession of his ticket.
+A passenger named Caleb Jeffers vouches for Kennedy and gives him a spare ticket to share his compartment.